Florencia Bertotti

 María Florencia Bertotti (born 15 March 1983), better known as Florencia Bertotti is an Argentine actress, singer, songwriter and businesswoman.

 Biography

 Florencia Bertotti parents are Gustavo Bertotti, a jeweler and María Candelaria Pérez Colman, a psychologist and a teacher of children with disabilities.
 Her parents divorced when Florencia was seven years old.
 She has an older sister called Clara Bertotti.
-Her father passed away in 1999 when she was filming the series Verano del '98.
+Her father died in 1999 when she was filming the series Verano del '98.
 Florencia studied at the Colegio Nuestra Señora de la Misericordia in Recoleta, Buenos Aires, Argentina.

 Personal life

 On 2 December 2006 she got married in a religious ceremony with Guido Kaczka, whom she met in the recordings of Verano del '98 and who was her boyfriend since then.
-On 10 July 2008, she gave birth to the couple's first child, a boy, whom they called Romeo Kaczka Bertottia.The couple divorced in March 2010.
+On 10 July 2008, she gave birth to the couple's first child, a boy, whom they called Romeo Kaczka Bertotti.
+The couple divorced in March 2010.
 They both share custody of their son.

 Since 2010, Florencia Bertotti is in a relationship with the actor, Federico Amador.